oriches/Simple.Rest/README.md

 Supported versions:

 	.NET framework 4.0 and higher,
-	.NET for Windows Store Apps,
 	Silverlight 5.0

 Supported versions for 0.2.0.0 (beta):

 	.NET framework 4.0 and higher,
-	.NET for Windows Store Apps,
 	Silverlight 4.0 and higher,
 	Windows Phone 7.5 and higher